fluencelabs/nox-distro/deploy/docker-compose/README.md

    docker-compose pull
    ```

-3. Start the rust-peer network by running the following command:
+3. Start the nox network by running the following command:
    ```bash
    docker-compose up -d
    ```

-This will start three rust-peer nodes, each listening on a different port.
+This will start three nox nodes, each listening on a different port.

-## Accessing local rust-peer network
+## Accessing local nox network

-To interact with the rust-peer network, you can use the
+To interact with the nox network, you can use the
 [fluence-cli](https://github.com/fluencelabs/fluence-cli) tool.

 1. Run `fluence init` and chose `minimal` project template.